Sending files to cloud flows from Power Pages

 When you call the flow you might receive an error that input parameters are in incorrect format.
 Please check your flow as an error might be caused by problems in other parts of the flow unrelated to the inputs.

 IMPORTANT Currently, there is an issue with sending files more than 2mb in size.
 You will get: “Error during serialization or deserialization using the JSON JavaScriptSerializer.
 The length of the string exceeds the value set on the maxJsonLength property.
 Parameter name: input”.
 Microsoft was notified about this problem.
-Unfortunately, there is no workaround at the time of writing.
-This section will be updated as soon as new information will be available.

 CONCLUSION